sparkney/danceguide/index.md

 Dance is an open source, very simple, yet powerful, component based architecture for developing web applicatoins in pure Java.

-As HTML, CSS and JavaScript development becomes increasingly complex, the idé is to boost productivity by creating a consistent API, hide complexity, and at the same time bring all of Java's features to front-end programming.
+As HTML, CSS and JavaScript development becomes increasingly complex, the idea is to boost productivity by creating a consistent API, hide complexity, and at the same time bring all of Java's features to front-end programming.

 <a name="features"></a>
 # Features